ibercovich/blog/_posts_archived/2024-12-10-anti-portfolio.md

 - Not applying to more colleges
 - Not starting to invest earlier
 - Not applying to more than just Berkeley for transfer
-- Not going to Stanford or Cornell
+- Not going to Stanford or Cornell fro MS/PhD
 - Not paying more attention to BTC in 2010 (in fact, I had several BTC for $1 each, which my friend sent me, and lost them)
 - Not investing in NVIDIA when I first learned of CUDA in 2015 at $0.5 (split adjusted)
 - Not going all in on AI when I learned of Word2Vec